aplteam/MarkAPL/Files/MarkAPL_for_Programmers.md

 #### report

 After having created the `ns` namespace by calling `CreateParms` this variable is empty.
-The `Process` method might add remarks to this variable in case it finds something to complain about or comment on.
+Both the `Init` and the `Process` method might add remarks to this variable in case it finds something to complain about or comment on.
+However, you are advised to ignore warnings after having executed just `Init`.

 Some methods print what they assign to `report` also to the session in case the parameter `verbose` is 1.